stjude-dnb-binfcore/sc-snap-parse/analyses/parseq-alignment/README.md

 Parse Biosciences workflows often require aligning sublibraries individually and then combining results.
 This module is designed for that pattern:

 - Step 1 submits one alignment job per metadata row, so cohorts with more than 16 sublibraries are supported.
-- Step 2 combines outputs listed in `sublib_list.txt`.
+- Step 2 combines outputs listed in `sublib_list.txt` and adds the `--parfile` flag to increase the sublibrary limit above 16.

 ### Rerunning the combine step after removing sublibraries